valschmidt/rep/rep-DRAFT_MB.rst

 =======
 Units
 ------
-ROS messages reporting the data or operation of a MBES shall adhere to REP 103 [2]_, using SI units throughout with the following exceptions for acoustic related values:
+ROS messages reporting the data or operation of a MBES shall adhere to REP 103 [2]_, using SI units throughout (e.g. seconds for travel time, radians for beam angles and beam widths, etc.) with the following exceptions for acoustic related values:

 * Absolute acoustic measurements shall be reported in decibels re 1 micro Pascal.
 * Relative acoustic values shall be reported in decibels re 1 Volt or unit of measure.